LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 1. What is a Life Partner Visa in South Africa?

 The Life Partner Visa allows foreign nationals in a permanent, long-term relationship (but not married) with a South African citizen or permanent resident to live in South Africa legally.
-It’s issued under the relatives visa category.
+It is issued under the relatives Visa category.

 2. Do we need to be married to apply?